 UNDERSTANDING CHILDHOOD MALNUTRITION

 Source: Global Alliance for Improved Nutrition [GAIN], 2017

 STUNTING (children significantly below standard height for their age)

 - Globally, about 151 million under-five-year-olds are estimated to be stunted in 2013.(UNICEF, WHO and The World Bank, 2018).

 - The global trend in stunting prevalence and numbers affected is decreasing.
 Between 2000 and 2017, stunting prevalence declined from 33% to 22% and numbers declined from 198 million to 151 million (UNICEF, 2018a).
 However, the regions of West and Central Africa have actually seen an increase in numbers of stunted children – from about 23 million to 29 million (UNICEF, 2018a).

 - In 2017, about half of all stunted children lived in Asia and over one third in Africa (UNICEF, WHO & The World Bank, 2018).
 Stunting is a public health problem but often goes unrecognized.

 UNDERWEIGHT (children significantly below standard weight for their age)

-- Globally, 99 million under-five year olds were underweight in 2013, two thirds of which lived in Asia and about one third in Africa.
+- Globally, 99 million under-five-year-olds were underweight in 2013, most of whom lived in Asia and Africa (Krasevec et al., 2014).

-- The global trend in underweight prevalence continues to decrease; going from 25% to 15% between 1990 and 2013.
+- The global trend in underweight prevalence continues to decrease; going from 25% to 13.5% between 1990 and 2017 (The World Bank, 2017).